GoogleCloudPlatform/puppet-google-compute/README.md

   as connecting to the internet.
 Only one network interface is supported per instance.

+##### network_interfaces[]/name
+Output only.
+The name of the network interface, generated by the server.
+For network devices, these are eth0, eth1, etc

+##### network_interfaces[]/network
+  A reference to Network resource

+##### network_interfaces[]/network_ip
+  An IPv4 internal network address to assign to the instance for this network interface.
+If not specified by the user, an unused internal IP is assigned by the system.

+##### network_interfaces[]/subnetwork
+  The URL of the Subnetwork resource for this instance.
+If the network resource is in legacy mode, do not provide this property.
+If the network is in auto subnet mode, providing the subnetwork is optional.
+If the network is in custom subnet mode, then this field should be specified.

 ##### `scheduling`

   Sets the scheduling options for this instance.

+##### scheduling/automatic_restart
+  Specifies whether the instance should be automatically restarted if it is terminated by Compute Engine (not terminated by a user).
+  You can only set the automatic restart option for standard instances.
+Preemptible instances cannot be automatically restarted.

+##### scheduling/on_host_maintenance
+  Defines the maintenance behavior for this instance.
+For standard instances, the default behavior is MIGRATE.
+For preemptible instances, the default and only possible behavior is TERMINATE.
+  For more information, see Setting Instance Scheduling Options.

+##### scheduling/preemptible
+  Defines whether the instance is preemptible.
+This can only be set during instance creation, it cannot be set or changed after the instance has been created.

 ##### `service_accounts`

   A list of service accounts, with their specified scopes, authorized for this instance.
 Only one service account per VM instance is supported.

+##### service_accounts[]/email
+  Email address of the service account.

+##### service_accounts[]/scopes
+  The list of scopes to be made available for this service account.

 ##### `tags`